lucasmagalhaees/cthulhu-caracter-sheet/README.md

-# cthulhu-caracter-sheet
+#cthulhu.character.generator
-Project made for randomly generating a Call of Cthulhu Caracter Sheet
+Project made for randomly generating a Call of Cthulhu Character Sheet